Construction of Maximal Functions associated with Skewed Cylinders Generated by Incompressible Flows and Applications: Introduction

 The advantage of using such skewed cylinders is that, by taking out the mean velocity, one can use velocity gradient to control the velocity in the local study.
 The maximal function associated with these skewed cylinders then will help us better bridge the local study to global results.

-Let us mention that a similar construction also appears in the recent development of convex integration for Euler equations by Isett and Oh (\cite{Isett2016, Isett2018}), where the authors call the mollified flow ``coarse scale flow'' and skewed cylinders ``$u _\e$-adapted Eulerian cylinders''.
-The difference from the previous definition is that their apertures of mollification, radii of cylinder bases and length of time spans are chosen differently from here.
+Let us mention that a similar construction also appears in the recent development of convex integration for Euler equations by Isett (\cite{Isett2017, Isett2018}) and the subsequent work of Isett and Oh (\cite{Isett2016}), where the authors call the mollified flow \textit{coarse scale flow} and skewed cylinders $u _\e$\textit{-adapted Eulerian cylinders}.
+The difference from the previous definition is that their apertures of mollification, radii of cylinder bases, and lengths of time spans are chosen differently from here.
 The purpose is however the same, which is to kill the mean velocity, and to obtain estimates that are dimensionally correct.

-As an application, see our subsequent paper (\cite{Vasseur2020}) which improves second derivative estimates for three dimensional incompressible Navier-Stokes equations.
-In this paper, we only use the maximal function to give an alternative proof for the results of Choi and Vasseur in \cite{Choi2014}, as an example of using the maximal function to go from local to global.